d2l-ai/d2l-en/chapter_introduction/index.md

 deep learning provides powerful tools for solving them.
-Although many deep learning methods are recent inventions, the core idea of programming with data and neural networks (upon which deep learning is based) has been studied for centuries.
+Although many deep learning methods are recent inventions, the core idea of programming with data and neural networks (names of many deep learning models) has been studied for centuries.
 In fact,
 humans have held the desire to analyze data